-However, identifying that you need workplace giving software in the first place is a process in itself, and choosing a software partner is another.
-This article is here to guide you through workplace giving software and help you understand the right CSR software for your business and CSR growth plans.
+However, identifying that you need corporate giving software in the first place is a process in itself, and choosing a software partner is another.
+This article is here to guide you through corporate giving software and help you understand the right CSR software for your business and CSR growth plans.

-Otherwise known as corporate giving, workplace giving is when a business enables its employees to give back to local and global societies.
-Workplace giving can be in the form of personal donations, fundraising events, and volunteering time or donating specific in-demand things to a nonprofit in need.
+Otherwise known as workplace giving programs, corporate giving is when a business promotes corporate philanthropy and enables its employees to give back to local and global societies.

-Workplace giving is usually part of any business’s CSR strategy.
-It’s usually a strategy to help connect and engage employees in the workplace through a positive and mutually beneficial experience.
+Corporate giving is usually part of any business’s CSR strategy.
+It’s a strategy to help connect and build employee engagement in the workplace through a positive and mutually beneficial experience.

 What is corporate giving software?